 • Chiropractic, a nonscientific method of healthcare, is used for treatment of several neurologic disorders.

-• Cervical spine manipulations are carried out not only for spinal problems, but are claimed to benefit many other diseases as well.
+• Cervical spine manipulations are carried out for spinal problems and are claimed to benefit many other diseases as well.

 • Neurologic complications can result from spinal manipulation, such as compression or dissection injury of the vertebral artery, causing stroke.